hygtfrde/mocha_chai_boilerplate/README.md

 # Mocha Chai Boilerplate
 A boilerplate for getting started with quality assurance testing.
+Tests are inside of the ```tests``` directory.

 ## Software Dependencies
 * Node.js